keremciu/cv/index.md

 __Rapid__, Berlin, DE — _Senior Software Engineer_
 ###### Stack: [Client app & Backend] React / nextjs / python / k8s / aws / nodejs / grahpQL

-- Implemented CI/CD for a large Python monolithic project and made it compliant with the 12-factor app principles.
+- Implemented CI/CD for a critical Python monolith and made it compliant with the 12-factor app principles.
-- Collaborated with a team to consolidate two different AWS accounts, migrating from AWS ECS to EKS.
+- Led a team to consolidate two different AWS accounts, migrating from AWS ECS to EKS.
 - Automated the design-to-frontend handover process by implementing Design Tokens with an excellent team.
 - Worked on microfrontends setup and made it ready to use like a template by other teams.